S corporations: What they are and 5 benefits of becoming one

 Wave Advisors can help with your incorporation journey.
 The Wave team can support your S-corp planning by helping you understand if incorporating makes the most sense for your business from a tax perspective.
 They can also walk you through processes and forms, like election Form 2553, to help you prepare the strongest possible application, and file easily with the IRS.

-Once an S-corp election is approved by the IRS, business owners can start using Payroll by Wave as an ongoing feature to properly manage their finances and truly reap all of the benefits that come along with being an S-corp.
+Once an S-corp election is approved by the IRS, business owners can start using Wave Payroll as an ongoing feature to properly manage their finances and truly reap all of the benefits that come along with being an S-corp.